Reinvention of products and processes drives growth at Glatfelter.

 Results: Exceeded plan by 50%.
 Rolled out CI, trained managers & operators, deployed problem solving, used CI to integrate acquisitions.
 Grew share price by 68% in 5 years, eclipsing $1 billion in market capitalisation for the first time in over 20 years.

-As part of that, the company has chosen one of its European facilities to be a CI model site, where they will identify the full improvement potential of the facility and then develop a CI programme to fulfil that potential.
-If it proves successful, Astley hopes to be able to roll out the programme to other facilities, thereby creating the infrastructure to deploy strategic-level goals through CI.
-Astley said, if done well, strategy deployment can be an attractive alternative to setting a singular net-savings goal because it is more transparent and more easily translated from the C-suite to all other levels of the company.
+As part of that, the company has chosen one of its European facilities to be a CI model site.
+There, they will identify the facility's full improvement potential and then develop a CI programme to fulfil that potential.
+If it proves successful, Astley hopes to roll out the programme to other facilities, thereby creating the infrastructure to deploy strategic-level goals through CI.

 The company has used both acquisitions and aggressive new product and new business development to offer a variety of products into growth markets.